“Ultra-stylish, retro-chic mansion in the old town of Soller”

 Back at L'Avenida, the dark and intimate Lounge Bar has a great selection of local wines, cognacs and whiskies.

 - Restaurants nearby

-- Chill out by the pool, cool down with a cocktail, and lounge under the shaded gazebo; indulgent in-room aromatherapy and beauty treatments can also be arranged
+- Chill out by the pool and cool down with a cocktail; indulgent in-room aromatherapy and beauty treatments can also be arranged

 - Explore Soller and the surrounding area: wander along the narrow cobbled streets or sit in one of the cafés on the main square

 - Catch a vintage tram to the sandy beach (2km away)

 - Take a day trip to Palma on the scenic railway line which travels through the mountains and visit the city's art galleries, cathedral and boutiques

 - Got a car?
 Visit the pretty villages of Deia, Valledomossa, Fornalutx and Biniaraitx, all within a 25-minute drive.
 The drive along the mountainous coast to Lluc Monastery is spectacular

 - Reception can also arrange tennis lessons or a round of golf at Son Termens' 18-hole course (a 15-minute drive); with a little notice, yoga courses are available at a nearby retreat in Puerto Soller

 - The surrounding Tramuntana mountains offer superb hiking and biking - just ask for bike hire or expert walking guides (suitable for all levels)